What Security Clearance Does Congress Have?

 What Security Clearance Does Members of Congress Have?

-However, the rules for Congress on security clearances are not the same as the military or intelligence world.
+What might surprise most, the rules for Congress on security clearances are not the same as the military or intelligence world.

 This is also true of the President of the United States (POTUS).
 Whoever is POTUS does not need to go through a security vetting process.
+Same for the Vice President.

 Committees Matter